 Whilst this question may seem a little self-evident, it’s important to note that the Monschau Christmas Market is only open at weekends, usually beginning in the last weekend of November and lasting all four weekends of advent.

-When first arriving in Monschau, you might be forgiven for wondering where the famous Weihnachtsmark is hidden.
+When first arriving in Monschau, you might be forgiven for wondering where the famous Monschau Christmas Market is hidden.
 This was certainly our first thought when arriving in town.

-Although not a large market, it was immediately obvious that the Monschau Christmas Market was special – something from a children’s storybook perhaps, or a more sympathetic Brothers Grimm tale.
-Entering the central market square and the Weihnachtsmark appeared suddenly and colourfully: a vision of dancing lights, glowing candles, cabins decorated with thick bushes of holly, and a vintage carousel turning slowly.
+Entering the central market square and the Weihnachtsmark appeared suddenly and colourfully: a vision of dancing lights, glowing candles, cabins decorated with thick bushes of holly and a vintage carousel turning slowly.

-Yet it was perhaps not what was for sale that made the Monschau Christmas Market so special, but instead its extraordinary atmosphere.
-With live music gently playing and fresh dishes of veal and rolled noodles being served on street corners, visiting this Market was akin to time travelling – a glimpse of Monschau some three hundred years ago.
+However, it was perhaps not what was for sale that made the Monschau Christmas Market so special, but instead its lovely atmosphere.
+With live music gently playing and fresh dishes of veal and rolled noodles being served on street corners, visiting this Market was a little like time travelling; a glimpse of Monschau some three hundred years ago.

-Whilst the Monschau Christmas Market is no doubt one of the town’s main attractions, Monschau boasts a host of other beautiful sites most definitely worth visiting.
+Whilst the Monschau Christmas Market is no doubt the town’s main attraction, the town boasts a host of other beautiful sites most definitely worth visiting.

 The Rotes Haus

-Today, the House is preserved as a Museum, revealing to its visitors its surprisingly sumptuous interiors.
-Featuring a staircase with twenty-one meticulous carvings, each depicting a particular phase in the cloth making process, this fantastically unique staircase spans three floors.
+Today, the building is preserved as a Museum, allowing visitors glimpses of its surprisingly sumptuous interiors.
+Featuring a staircase with twenty-one meticulous carvings (each depicting a particular phase in the cloth making process), this unique feature spans three floors.

 In particular, the ‘Panoramaweg’ (or the ‘Panorama Walk’) offers spectacular views – although be warned, the entire trail includes nearing 1,000 steps.
 To begin the walk, find the town’s Parkplatz Aukloster (Austraße 10, 52156 Monschau), where the hike begins at the car park’s lower deck.

-Whilst there is little to see inside the Castle (aside from the youth hostel), it’s still worth making the climb up to Burg Monschau, simply for its wonderful views.
+Whilst there is little to see inside the Castle, it’s still worth making the climb up to Burg Monschau, simply for its wonderful views.

 Where to Eat in Monschau

-Whilst the Monschau Christmas Market offers more than enough local delicacies to satisfy any visitor (we gorged entirely on Pfannkuchen and Waffeln), the town does offer a surprising range of (affordable) places to eat.
+Whilst the Monschau Christmas Market offers more than enough local delicacies to satisfy any visitor, the town does offer a surprising range of affordable places to eat.

 Where to Stay in Monschau

-Whilst Monschau is commonly touted as a ‘day trip’ destination, many visitors do choose to stay within its cobbled streets.
-With a huge array of hiking, cycling and running tracks available from the town, it’s also a particularly popular spot to stay over those golden summer months.
+While Monschau is commonly touted as a ‘day trip’ destination, many visitors do choose to stay within its cobbled streets.
+With a huge array of hiking, cycling and running tracks available in the local area, it’s also a particularly popular spot to stay over the summer months.

-Despite its popularity as a tourist hotspot, Monschau has largely resisted the urge to ask its visitors to pay a small fortune to stay.
+Despite its popularity as a tourist hotspot, Monschau has largely resisted the urge to ask its visitors to pay a small fortune to stay overnight.
 Most of the town’s hotels are incredibly reasonably priced, with the majority of rooms costing in the region of £7o – £80 per night.

 Hotel Horchem is housed within a particularly pretty building, close to the river Rur.
-Featuring cosy rooms – each hidden under timbered ceilings – and a restaurant complete with roaring fires, Hotel Horchem is an ideal spot to base yourself if staying in Monschau.
+Featuring cosy rooms – each hidden under timbered ceilings – and a restaurant complete with roaring fires, Hotel Horchem is an ideal spot to base yourself.
 Double rooms begin at £80.

 Hotel Alt Montjoie has a similarly relaxed and cosy feel, although it is perhaps a little more basic in terms of its furnishing than Hotel Horchem.
 Again, the hotel is incredibly affordable, despite being in the centre of the Old Town, with prices beginning at £73.

-Yet, before you head to the bigger sights of Munich or Berlin – enticed by their large and bustling markets – instead consider a trip to a little town, hidden in the folds of a forest-filled valley.
+Yet, before you automatically head to the bigger sights of Munich or Berlin, instead consider a trip to a little town, hidden in the folds of a forest-filled valley.
 Here, you’ll find a place filled with storybook buildings, the sound of choirs singing and plush green fir trees blowing gently in the wind.
-Indeed, if there is one place to really experience the magic of Christmas, it’s Monschau.